DaemonAlchemist/unstateless/README.md

 ```

-The values of those state variables will be passed as arguments in that order to the `extractor` function.
+The values of those state variables will be passed as arguments in the same order to the `extractor` function.

 `Note`: The extractor function may run before the shared state variables have been initialized, so it also needs to return a sane value if any or all of the source variables are undefined.